-I have 26 years experience in CBRN response, security, and antiterrorism.
+I have 27 years experience in CBRN response, security, and antiterrorism.
 I live and work in London, in the United Kingdom.
-I currently am the owner and managing director of Strongpoint Security Ltd. I also contribute articles to magazines such as CBRNe World.
-As time permits, I engage in academic research as a part-time Senior Research Fellow at the International Institute for Non-Proliferation Studies, and I also contribute to Wikistrat, the crowd-sourced analysis and simulation site.
+I currently am the owner and managing director of Strongpoint Security Ltd. I also contribute articles to magazines such as CBRNe World, the Journal of Terrorism and Cyber Insurance, Politics.co.uk, and European Security and Defence magazine.
+I am a frequent contributor at The Integrity Initiative and am working on the definitive history of nerve agents.

 I started out as a Chemical Officer in the United States Army, and served a total of 16 years as a military reservist, first in the US Army Reserve and then in the Maryland Army National Guard, reaching the rank of Captain.
 I was one of the founding members of one of the first Civil Support Teams.
 Of course, a military reservist needs to maintain a civilian career as well, and I was very fortunate that I was able to apply my military CBRN skills in civilian life.
 I served for 12 years in the White House in Washington DC, from 1996 to 2008, in two different jobs spanning two very different Presidential administrations.
 I spent six years as a Defense Department civil servant detailed to the White House Military Office, where I worked as CBRN advisor and emergency plans program manager.
 2002 brought a transfer to the Technical Security Division of the US Secret Service, where I was assigned to CBRN countermeasures and the HAMMER team as well as traditional technical security and protective missions.

 At various points in this career I have been trained and qualified as a military CBRN defense specialist (honor graduate at the US Army Chemical School), a fully trained Hazardous Materials Technician, a licensed Emergency Medical Technician (EMT), a Secret Service advance coordinator, an antiterrorist search adviser, and many other qualifications in the defense and security fields.